jlthm/webtensor/README.md

   o (out) writes a specific value at runtime to the console

-## 3. Using datasets in raw python
+## Part 3: Using datasets in raw python

 > _As there are a lot of modules called 'tensor', and tensors are in fact multidimensional arrays, the name of this module will be 'dataset'.
 Not every feature has been implemented yet.
 See future